starlqghts/spoofie/README.md

 1. Download and install the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 2. During installation, check the box for **"Desktop development with C++"**.
-3. Complete the installation and restart your terminal: cd spoofie  //Restart your PowerShell terminal Set-ExecutionPolicy Unrestricted -Scope Process; .\venv\Scripts\Activate.ps1  //Activate your virtual environment again pip install -r requirements.txt  //Re-run the installation command (now that the compiler is installed, pylzss and lzfse will build successfully this time) python app.py  //Launch your app server
+3. Complete the installation and restart your terminal:
+   a) cd spoofie  //Restart your PowerShell terminal
+   b) Set-ExecutionPolicy Unrestricted -Scope Process; .\venv\Scripts\Activate.ps1  //Activate your virtual environment again
+   c) pip install -r requirements.txt  //Re-run the installation command (now that the compiler is installed, pylzss and lzfse will build successfully this time)
+   d) python app.py  //Launch your app server